zhwa/mlir-example/book/Chapter-10-Optimizations.md

 Linalg's implicit iteration spaces become explicit `scf.for` loops.
 This is a **large abstraction drop**—we've gone from "compute matmul on tensors" to "three nested loops with explicit memory loads, arithmetic, and stores."
 But this explicitness enables loop-level optimizations (LICM, later auto-vectorization in LLVM).

 **Why Bufferize After Fusion?** This ordering is critical:
-- **Tensor-based fusion** works on mathematical operations without worrying about memory layout or aliasing
+- Fusion works on mathematical operations without worrying about memory layout or aliasing
 - Bufferization happens **after** fusion has eliminated intermediate tensors
 - The resulting memref code has fewer allocations than pre-fusion code would have